A Jedi's Fight - A Star Wars Fan Fiction Story

 Once seated on the terrace Leia looked around with overjoyed look.

-"It's so good to be here again, Liane.
+"It's good to be here again, Liane.
 It's really a pity I can't stay longer.
 Wedge, you know you will accompany me back to Irithim, don't you?"

 Leia shook her head.